Haley Bradshaw, MD

 PGY-3

-I am from Woodbury, TN, a very small town in Middle Tennessee.
-I attended Middle Tennessee State University where I got my degree in Biochemistry.
-After taking three years to work as a paramedic, I attended medical school at Lincoln Memorial University.
+I am from Woodbury, Tennessee, a very small town in Middle Tennessee.
+I attended Middle Tennessee State University where I earned my degree in biochemistry.
+After taking three years to work as a paramedic, I attended Lincoln Memorial University for medical school.
 I love spending time with my family and taking my daughter to the park.

 Undergraduate: Middle Tennessee State University, Murfeesboro, TN